Bone Broth Electrolytes

 You'll learn electrolyte sources, but more importantly, when you need to take them to maximize performance.

-First a quick note: my company makes and sells electrolyte rich bone broth.
 This isn't just any bone broth, it has 300 mg potassium per serving.
 That is more than any electrolyte supplement you'll find.

 If you're serious about hydration, drinking one cup of bone broth is the perfect starting point.
 Ok on to the article!